MINING – COAL SEAM GAS

-The extraction method must be totally safe so as there is no contamination of any of our scarce water.
+The extraction method must be totally safe so as there is no possible contamination of any of our scarce water sources.

 Fracking in its current form is not considered safe by our party and therefore is to be strongly opposed.

-Mining business need to be majority Australian owned.
+Mining business need to be majority Australian owned and operated.

 Strict environmental processes must be adhered to protect Australian assets.